-Halloween 2020 is going to be a little different this year.
+Halloween 2021 is probably going to look more like Halloween 2020 than we were hoping.
 But even if you’re not trick-or-treating in a traditional sense, there are lots of ways you can still enjoy this fun holiday activity.

 For many kids, Halloween is the best event of the year!
-Being able to dress up in a costume and go door-to-door to get candy is something that they look forward too.
-Unfortunately, social distancing restrictions due to COVID-19 put a damper in Halloween 2020 plans.
+Being able to dress up in a costume and go door-to-door to get candy is something they get really excited about.
+Unfortunately, social distancing restrictions due to COVID-19 put a damper on Halloween 2021 plans.
 That’s why it’s important to know what your little ones should do if they’re going to trick-or-treat.
 It’s also a great idea to find other ways to celebrate this year.
 Share your social distancing Halloween ideas on your favorite family app with other parents!

 Many of us may be getting tired of social distancing.
 But with flu season upon us, it’s more important than ever to practice distancing to slow the spread of coronavirus.
 Activities like trick-or-treating are easy ways to spread the disease.